uqlibrary/technology-training/Audacity/audacity.md

 ## Import an audio file

-Audacity supports a variety of audio formats.
+Audacity supports a variety of **audio formats**.
 We deal with MP3 files today.

-To import an audio file: File > Open... > choose the first file.
+To **import** an audio file: `File > Open...` and choose the first file.

 You can also drag-and-drop an audio file into Audacity.
 Try that with the second file.

 ## Interface

-We are dealing with two stereo clips here.
+We are dealing with two **stereo** clips here.
 The top half of a clip is the left channel, and the bottom half is the right channel.

-The louder the sound, the higher the waveform.
+The louder the sound, the higher the **waveform**.
 The quieter, the closer to the middle point.
 The dark blue area show the waveform peak of grouped samples (the loudest part), whereas the light blue area shows the Root Mean Square value of grouped samples (an guide to how loud it sounds).

 ## Controls

 We have two audio files.
-If we press play (green button, or spacebar), they will be played at the same time.
+If we press **play** (green button, or spacebar), they will be played at the same time.

 We can focus on the speech by **muting** the song, with the "Mute" button.
 It is then obvious which track is muted, as it is displayed in grey.

 We can use the mouse wheel to scroll vertically through our audio clips.
-To zoom and pan the audio clips efficiently, we need to learn about the keyboard keys we can associate with the mouse wheel:
+To **zoom and pan** the audio clips efficiently, we need to learn about the keyboard keys we can associate with the mouse wheel:

 *  <kbd>Ctrl</kbd> + Scroll: zoom in and out
 *  <kbd>Ctrl</kbd> + Scroll: navigate up and down the timeline

 These controls allow us to quickly navigate the clips and find the precise spots we want to work on.
 Make sure you practise them!
 You will notice that it is a lot more comfortable to work with Audacity when using a mouse.

 If you zoom close enough to a soundwave, you will see that sound can't be stored digitally as actual waves.
-Each dot is a sample point.
-Depending on the bitrate of your audio file (i.e. the quality), the encoding will be more or less precise.
+Each dot is a **sample** point.
+Depending on the **bitrate** of your audio file (i.e. the quality), the encoding will be more or less precise.

 ## Clipping and normalising

-You might see red lines on the "Cohen at the Picnic" track (if not, use "View > Show Clipping").
+You might see red lines on the "Cohen at the Picnic" track (if not, use `View > Show Clipping`).
 This denotes **clipping**, which means the soundwave goes over an intensity limit, which might result in artefacts when exporting the project.

 To resolve clipping, we can **normalise** the track, which is equivalent to reducing the amplitude of the soundwave, for it to fit within a range.
 Click on the grey area next to the track to select it, and use:

-Effect > Normalize...
+`Effect > Normalize...`

 That should have reduced the amplitude, and removed the red bars.